hyperledger-labs/fabric-token-sdk/docs/services.md

 ### Orion Driver

 The Orion driver is similar to the Fabric driver because also Orion manages RW Sets.
-Though, in Orion there is not concept of chaincode or stored routines.
+Though, in Orion there is no concept of chaincode or stored routines.
-To solve this problem, the Orion driver assumes the existence of a `Custodian` that sits in front of Orion and handles the `approval` and `commit` steps.
+To solve this problem, the Orion driver assumes the existence of a `Custodian` (another FSC node) that sits in front of Orion and handles the `approval` and `commit` steps.

 Here is the pictorial representation of the lifecycle of a token transaction for Orion: